M-Hamza-Hassaan/11AM-DSA-Volunteer/README.md

 ## 📚 DSA For Absolute Beginners – Notes, Code & Recordings 🎥

 Welcome to the official repository for our **Data Structures & Algorithms (DSA)** sessions!
-This repo mirrors the structure of the *Google 500 DSA Questions* and serves as a comprehensive learning hub, including:
+in this repository we have saved our work in the form of session recordings, our solutions and the problem link.

 - ✅ Solved problem checklist
 - 🔗 Direct problem links